 So you tried to open a .rar file you downloaded on the Internet, or received from a collegue/friend via email.
 Then you get a weird error on your Mac, because the file couldn't be opened.

-In fact, I ran into the same situation when I was switching from PC to Mac a few years back.
+It's really disappointing.
+I've been there many times, since I use my MacBook Pro to communicate with others who are probably on a PC.
+In fact, I also ran into the same problem when I switched from PC to Mac a few years ago.

 What is an RAR File?

 RAR is a compressed file short for Roshal Archive; it's a proprietary file format developed by Eugene Roshal, a genius software engineer.

 Simply put, a .rar file is like a big data container that holds a set of individual files and folders inside.